INSRapperswil/segment-routing-ch-content/content/english/ins/contact-us/_index.md

 ---

 ### Our Campus
-The INS Institute of Networked Solutions of the <a href="https://www.ost.ch/en/" target="_blank" rel="noopener noreferrer">OST – Eastern Switzerland University of Applied Sciences</a> is based in Switzerland, sitting between the train station of Rapperswil and the lake Obersee.
+The INS Institute of Network and Security of the <a href="https://www.ost.ch/en/" target="_blank" rel="noopener noreferrer">OST – Eastern Switzerland University of Applied Sciences</a> is based in Switzerland, sitting between the train station of Rapperswil and the lake Obersee.
 The university is located less than a minute on foot from the train station.

 {{< slider "/images/ost-campus/ost-campus-1.jpg" "/images/ost-campus/ost-campus-2.jpg" "/images/ost-campus/ost-campus-3.jpg" >}}